projectgalateia/projectgalateia.github.io/_posts/2014-07-31-training-autoencoder-using-animeface-dataset.md

 ![](/static/img/autoencoder.png)

-Using CUDA, feature extracting on the images.
+Using CUDA, taking feature extraction experiment on the images.

 [Source on GitHub](https://github.com/projectgalateia/ml-study-autoencoder-animeface).

 Applied Canny edge detection and ordinary backpropagation algorithm(stochastic gradient descent).

-Keep on studying for more precise knowledges and better training algorithm.
+Keep on studying for more precise knowledges and better training algorithms.